ESA is developing a new family of missions called Sentinels specifically for the operational needs of the Copernicus programme.

 These missions carry a range of technologies, such as radar and multi-spectral imaging instruments for land, ocean and atmospheric monitoring:

-- Sentinel-2 is a polar-orbiting, multispectral high-resolution imaging mission for land monitoring providing, for example, imagery of vegetation, soil and water cover, inland waterways and coastal areas.
-Sentinel-2 will also deliver information for emergency services.
-The first Sentinel-2 satellite is planned to be ready for launch between 2014 and 2015.
+- Sentinel-2 is a polar-orbiting, multispectral high-resolution imaging mission for land monitoring to provide, for example, imagery of vegetation, soil and water cover, inland waterways and coastal areas.
+Sentinel-2 can also deliver information for emergency services.
+Sentinel-2A was launched on 23 June 2015 and Sentinel-2B followed on 7 March 2017.